-- Plagiarism (giving the impression that another person's work is your own) - Cheating on assignments or exams - Falsification of data - Submission of the same (or substantially the same) paper in more than one course without the prior consent of all instructors concerned - · Depriving others of necessary academic sources - Sabotaging another student's work
+- Plagiarism (giving the impression that the work is your own when it is not) - · Cheating on assignments or exams - · Falsification of data - Submission of the same (or substantially the same) paper in more than one course without the prior consent of all instructors concerned - Depriving others of necessary academic sources - Sabotaging another student's work

 Consequences of academic dishonesty are based upon the severity of the offense, course expectations, and other variables.
 Consequences for individual offenses may range from re-doing the assignment to dismissal from the college.
 The Associate Academic Dean administers academic integrity violation and grievance processes.
+MSW students who commit academic dishonesty, including all forms of plagiarism and cheating, may be required to complete a Student Action Plan.
+See the MSW Student Handbook for more information.